rexrainbow/phaser3-rex-notes/docs/docs/ui-gridtable.md

         - `cell.width` : Width of this cell, in pixels.
         - `cell.height` : Height of this cell, in pixels.
         - `cell.item` : Item of this cell to display.
+        - `cell.items` : Array of item data for each cell, equal to `items` parameter.
         - `cell.index` : Index of this cell.
     - **Origin of returned cell container will be set to (0, 0)**
     - `cellContainer` : Cell container picked from object pool for reusing.
 Set `reuseCellContainer` to `true` to enable this feature.